sui-foundation/sips/sips/sip-6.md

 ## Prerequisites

-In order to upgrade a package, your changes must satisfy a list of requirements.<sup>[5](https://docs.sui.io/build/package-upgrades#requirements)</sup> Adding new abilities to existing structs is strictly prohibited and thus, as it stands, **adding `store` to `StakedSui` will not pass the upgrade verification check**.
+In order to upgrade a package, your changes must satisfy a list of requirements.
+Adding new abilities to existing structs is strictly prohibited and thus, as it stands, **adding `store` to `StakedSui` will not pass the upgrade verification check**.
 To get around this, upgrades for _only_ the `sui_system` package should have a relaxed set of requirements.

 ## Specification